ltht-epr/ltht-react/README.md

 ## Releasing a new version to npm

 Your code must be reviewed and merged into `main`.
 A short while after this, an automated task will update versions wherever necessary and commit directly to `main`.
-This will appear as a commit by `ltht-epr` called "Publish"
+This will appear as a commit by `ltht-epr` called "Publish".

 1. Switch to `main` and `git pull`
 2. Ensure versions have updated, if not wait for `ltht-epr` to update `main`